 The other thing to keep in mind is that a module being ‘text heavy’ should not be looked at as a visual issue, but rather a volume and structure issue related to the content.

-If you convert the text material straight to narration, the course is still text heavy.
+If you convert the text material straight to narration, the course is still text-heavy.
 It’s just now the learner is also being talked at.
-This is also a nice segway into my next point.
+This is also a nice segue into my next point.

 You can’t force a learner to learn.
 This was actually one of the topics we touched on in a previous blog on ‘5 Assumption That You Shouldn’t Make About eLearning’.

 The idea of introducing narration into a module and forcing the learner to listen doesn’t actually guarantee that the audience learns.
 All it guarantees is that it will take them longer to complete the course.
 We can’t force learners to learn, we can only motivate them to learn.